mayank05y/Socio-Sphere/README.md

 # Socio-Sphere
-It is a social media platform designed using Reactjs.
+It is a simple social media platform designed using Reactjs.